-Protection must be provided for internal faults in the isolating transformer.
+Protection must be provided for internal faults in the isolating transformer; fuses are acceptable.
 In cases where it can be shown that self excitation of the induction generator cannot occur when isolated from the Utility, the Utility may waive the requirement that the Project Developer provide protection for Utility system ground faults.